princepoirier/capstone-weather/module-e.md

    }
    ```

+**Step 35: Create an event listener for tabs**<br />
-1. Within `setForecastWeather` (directly under the function `addForecastRange`), write a function named `handleModesClicked`.
+	Within `setForecastWeather` (directly under the function `addForecastRange`), write a function named `handleModesClicked`.
 This is the event handler for a `click` of the entire `tabs` unordered list that was just constructed.
 It should also catch the details of the click to a parameter named `event`

    ```javascript
    let handleModesClicked = (event) => {